 14. In terms of Regulation 34 of the NEMA EIA Regulations, 2014 (as amended), the holder must conduct environmental audits to determine compliance with the conditions of the Environmental Authorisation, the EMPr and submit Environmental Audit Reports to the Competent Authority.
-The Environmental Audit Report must be prepared by an independent person (not the ECO appointed in terms of condition 12 above) and must contain all the information required in Appendix 7 of the NEMA EIA Regulations, 2014 (as amended).
+The Environmental Audit Report must be prepared by an independent person (i.e. not the ECO appointed in terms of condition 11 above or the appointed Environmental Assessment Practitioner) and must contain all the information required in Appendix 7 of the NEMA EIA Regulations, 2014 (as amended).